The Beman Project: Analysis

 Beman Dawes’ Contributions

-Beman Dawes created several innovations that made Boost functional:
+Beman Dawes created several social technologies that made Boost functional:

-These weren’t just processes—they were social technologies that enabled collaboration at scale.
+These weren’t just processes—they were innovations that enabled collaboration at scale.

 Two Different Visions